This is the seventeenth comprehensive study of the Australian retail market undertaken by BIS Shrapnel.

 - Examines trends in supply and forecasts retail construction by state over the next 10 years.

-- Discusses how the balance of demand and supply is reflected in rents and centre incomes, and discusses when the current trend of weakening centre income growth will turn around, and how strongly.
+- Discusses how the balance of demand and supply, overlaid by movements in the $A, is reflected in rents and centre incomes, and forecasts both regional and sub-regional centre income growth annually over the next decade.

 - Assesses what level of returns can be expected in future and whether retail property is still a good investment.